-• Use reporting month: In this case, the chart is a graphical representation of columns "Reporting Month" and "Total \$" from the table in the Bill Register tab.

-Prorate Bills to Months: in this case, Total \$ amounts will be estimated for the corresponding calendar month following the procedure presented in section Settings.
+- Use reporting month: In this case, the chart is a graphical representation of columns "Reporting Month" and "Total \$" from the table in the Bill Register tab. - Prorate Bills To Months: in this case, Total \$ amounts will be estimated for the corresponding calendar month following the procedure presented in section Settings.

-3.5 Weather Data Panes
+3.5 WEATHER DATA PANES

 Weather is stored at the Site level.
 When laying out a project, remember that weather is stored at the Site level.
 Sites are usually unique geographical locations that have their own weather patterns.
-In order to create a weather profile for one or several sites enter the required information in the Weather Information tab.
+To create a weather profile for one or several sites, enter the required information in the Weather Details tab, under the Project Weather.
+Alternatively, you may import your weather data directly, in which case Option C will automatically create a new weather profile for the source of the weather data.